ReneMSdev/music-app/README.md

 * Recently Played Tracks pulled from your Spotify history

-* Single Track View with full audio playback support
+* Single Track View with front-end built for track player

 * Responsive UI built with Tailwind CSS and shadcn/ui